-Here's why cortisol is important to you5 minutes reading
+Here's why cortisol is important to you

 You know that boost of energy you feel when you are confronted with something threatening?
 Whether it’s a near-accident or even a fast-approaching deadline, that feeling is your body producing cortisol in response to stress.
 It’s kept us and our ancestors alive for centuries, but in modern times, heightened cortisol levels are are too common and just too high.
 Understanding more about this hormone can help you keep your health in check.